vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 soybean_use <- read.csv("../data/soybean_use.csv")
 ```

-A brief description of your dataset including its provenance,
-dimensions, etc. as well as the reason why you chose this dataset.

-Make sure to load the data and use inline code for some of this
-information.

 We chose the global deforestation data from
 <https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-04-06/readme.md>,
 which was sourced from Our World in Data.

-The dataset has 5 elements: `forest`, `forest_change`, `brazil_loss`,
+The dataset has 5 elements: `forest`, `forest_area`, `brazil_loss`,
 `soybean_use`, and `vegetable_oil`.
 The set `forest` contains the change
 every 5 years in for forest area in conversion.
 It comes originally from
 the UN Food and Agriculture Organization’s Forest Resources Assessment.
-“Since year-to-year changes in forest cover can be volatile, the UN
+“Since year-to-year changes in forest cover can be volatile, the UN FAO
-FAO provide this annual data averaged over five-year periods.”
+provide this annual data averaged over five-year periods.” `forest_area`
-`forest_area` contains the change in global forest area as a percent of
+contains the change in global forest area as a percent of global forest
-global forest area. `brazil_loss` contains the loss of Brazilian forest
+area. `brazil_loss` contains the loss of Brazilian forest due to
-due to specific types of deforestation, such as `fire` and
+specific types of deforestation, such as `fire` and
 `small_scale_clearing`. `soybean_use` contains the soybean production
 and use by year and by country.
 Finally, the set `vegetable_oil`
 contains vegetable oil production by crop type and year.

-We chose this dataset because we were interested to see the effects of
+We chose this dataset because we were interested to see the relationship
-soybean production on deforestation in Brazil and globally.
-The data
+between soybean production on deforestation in Brazil and global
-also had minimal missing values, and multiple datasets, so we were able
+deforestation.
+The data also had few missing values, and multiple
-to brainstorm several ideas we’d be interested in.
+datasets, so we were able to brainstorm several ideas we’d be interested
+in.

 ## Questions

 Question one: What is the relationship between global soybean use and
-deforestation in Brazil? (specifically, deforestation in Brazil due to
+deforestation in Brazil?
+What countries are driving the growing of
-commercial crops? specifically, China, USA? specifically, which type of
+Brazil’s commercial soybean crops?
-use?)

 Question two: How does the proportions of soybean production used for
 human food versus for feeding animal change over time?
 Is this change in